These may be the last Nintendo deals before Christmas

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Nintendo Switch Cyber Monday deals 2021: Best post-Black Friday offers on games, consoles and bundles
+Nintendo Switch Cyber Monday deals 2021: Best post-Black Friday offers on consoles, games and bundles

 These are the final deals to snap up just in time for Christmas